adamamk1/adamamk1-/README.md

-Hey, I'm Subodh Inamdar, a Web Developer 🚀, Back End Developer & Discord Bot Developer from India. ~~And a Weeb.~~
+Hey, I'm Subodh Inamdar, a Web Developer 🚀, Back End Developer & Discord Bot Developer from morocco. ~~And a Weeb.~~

  **Information:**